How to Treat Skin Impacted by Melasma

 - Flower acids – a second-generation AHA, flower acids provide brightening benefits and rejuvenation without irritating the skin.

 To continue the care at home, a system focused on correcting, rebuilding, and protecting will be key.
 Start with a good brightening cleanser containing daisy flower and kojic acid.
 This may be followed by a scrub with brightening ingredients for a deeper, second cleanse.
-Include a corrective such retinaldehyde boosted with peptides for rejuvenation and regeneration, as well as a brightening formula.
+Include a corrective such as retinaldehyde boosted with peptides for rejuvenation and regeneration, as well as a brightening formula.
 Finally, always include a good sunscreen with a natural mineral blocker like zinc.
 This is the single most important thing to include in a client’s system.

 Question: How often do you see melasma in your treatment room and what is your favorite protocol for it?